Biscayne Bay: Protected areas

 The Biscayne Bay Aquatic Preserve includes most of Biscayne Bay (in the wider sense) that is not in Biscayne National Park.
 The preserve was created by the Florida Legislature in 1974, and then included all of Biscayne Bay from the Oleta River to the southern end of Card Sound.
 The preserve was split into two parts when the Biscayne National Monument became Biscayne National Park.
 The northern part extends from the headwaters of the Oleta River to the northern boundary of Biscayne National Park, just to the south of Key Biscayne on the east, and just to the south of Chicken Key, part of the Charles Deering Estate, on the west.
 The southern part of the preserve includes Card Sound.
 The preserve includes about 69000 acre of submerged land owned by the state.
 The Biscayne Bay-Cape Florida to Monroe County Line Aquatic Preserve was created in 1975.
 That preserve ran from Cape Florida to the Miami-Dade County-Monroe County line, and from the limit of Florida territorial waters in the Atlantic to the Intracoastal Waterway in Biscayne Bay.
 When the Biscayne National Monument was upgraded to a National Park, all waters in the National Park were removed from the Biscayne Bay-Cape Florida to Monroe County Line Aquatic Preserve.
 The remainder of that preserve consists of about 4163 acre of submerged lands near Key Biscayne.
 The two preserves are known collectively as the Biscayne Bay Aquatic Preserves.
 Card Sound and Barnes Sound lie within the Florida Keys National Marine Sanctuary.

 The Crocodile Lake National Wildlife Refuge on Key Largo includes 650 acre of open water in Card Sound and Barnes Sound.
 Lobsters are protected year-round in the Biscayne Bay-Card Sound Lobster Sanctuary.
 The sanctuary includes all of the lagoon from a line running from Cape Florida to Matheson Hammock County Park south to the Card Sound Bridge and causeway.

-In August 2020 the depletion of dissolved oxygen in the waters of Biscayne Bay triggered a fish kill.
-Fish that had suffocated were floating to the surface.
-Authorities took the emergency measure of dispatching fireboats to aerate the water, by spraying the water high into the air with their water cannons.